rpf13/Do-You-Know-It/README.md

 </details>

 ### Wireframes
-As a first step of this project, before any code has been written, I have created Wireframes for Mobile and Desktop version.
+As a first step of this project, before any code has been written, I have created Wireframes for Mobile and Desktop versions.
 I have used Balsamiq to create them.

 <details>
 <summary>Mobile Wireframe</summary>